krischer/dotfiles/README.md

     Ctrl-r    | Switch to regex mode
     Ctrl-z    | Mark multiple files and then open them with Ctrl-o

+### argtextobj
+Provides an argument (a function argument in code) text-object, 'a'.
+Its quite smart about different programming language.

+    daa       | (Delete an argument)
+    dia       | (Delete inner argument) - does not delete the following colon. cia       | (Change inner argument)

 ### vim-indent-guides

     ,ig       | Toggle indent guides.
 Off by default.